 |Study Period||Start date||Census date||WW date||End date|

-LO3: Communicate ideas clearly in written and oral form
+- Communicate ideas to a professional audience in written and oral form.

 |Timetable||View the lecture timetable | View the full unit timetable|